vdaas/vald/docs/tutorial/agent-on-docker.md

 1. Running example

-    Vald provides multiple languages client library such as Go, Java, Node.js, Python and so on.<br>
+    Vald provides multiple language client libraries such as Go, Java, Node.js, Python, and so on.<br>
     In this example, the fashion-mnist dataset will insert into the Vald and search using [vald-client-go](https://github.com/vdaas/vald-client-go).

     We use [`example/client/agent/main.go`](https://github.com/vdaas/vald/blob/master/example/client/agent/main.go) to run the example.
-    The example code is same as running example only Vald agent on kubernetes.
+    The example code is the same as running an example only Vald agent on kubernetes.
-    If you want to learn the detail of running example, please refer to the tutorial of [standalone Vald Agent on kubernetes](../tutorial/get-started.md/#run-using-example-code-1).
+    If you want to learn the detail of running an example, please refer to the tutorial of [standalone Vald Agent on kubernetes](../tutorial/get-started.md/#run-using-example-code-1).

     Note:
       - We recommend you to run `CreateIndex()` after `Insert()` without waiting auto indexing.

 1. Clean Up